brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ======
 Minimum and maximum (`-xms` and `-xmx`) memory should be set to the same value, as explained here: https://dzone.com/articles/benefits-of-setting-initial-and-maximum-memory-siz

-One exception: if you are on a low-memory system, and Minecraft takes up almost all your RAM, set your mimumum memory below your maximum memory to conserve it when possible.
+One exception: if you are on a low-memory system, and Minecraft takes up almost all your RAM, set your mimumum memory below your maximum memory to conserve as much as possible.

 Sizes are set in megabytes (`-Xms4096M`) or gigabytes (`-Xmx8G`)